SteveAtSentosa/fonads/packages/core/README.md

 All functions within the fonad library are curried allowing any fonad function to be used in a monadic pipeline.

+### Predicated action lists

+The fonads library uses the concept of predicated action list.
+TBD

 ### Notes